jonathanniels/node-licence-collector/README.md

 # node-licence-collector
-Collects and combines licenses of node dependencies into a LICENCE file
+Collects and combines licenses of node dependencies into a LICENSE file